 Blueberries and streusel together are so yummy!
-Make it for breakfast or brunch!
+Make this blueberry coffee cake for breakfast or brunch!

 This recipe actually began as a happy accident since we had no brown sugar in the house, so we had to make do with what we had.
 We were getting ready to head off to a party and needed something to bring so we didn’t show up empty handed!
 Typically we are tasked with bringing a drink of some kind as a result of all the fun cocktails we share on the blog, but this day they needed desserts, so we figured we could come up with something that would satisfy a sweet tooth.